Contarex: Cameras

+Geoffrey Crawley published an extensive review of the Contarex Super and lens system in 1970 for the British Journal of Photography.

+Contarex I

-The Contarex was the first 35mm SLR focal plane shutter camera providing direct meter coupling to the shutter-, aperture-, and film speed-settings; they are interconnected by cords.
+The Contarex I, aka Bullseye (catalog 10.2401), was built between 1959 and 1966.
+It was the first 35mm SLR camera with a focal plane shutter that provides direct light meter coupling to the shutter-, aperture-, and film speed-settings; they are interconnected by cords.
 An aperture simulator for the exposure meter in the Cyclops window uses an iris in front of the selenium meter cell.
-The meter needle, to be aligned with an index triangle, is visible both in a top plate window and to the right in the viewfinder.
-The camera also has a interchangeable focusing screen which is, by default a split image inside of a micro-prism.
+To set the proper exposure, the meter needle is aligned with an index triangle, which is visible both in a top plate window and to the right side of the viewfinder.
+The camera also has an interchangeable focusing screen which is, by default, a split image inside of a micro-prism.

 A thumb-wheel on the camera controls the lens aperture, and the value is shown in a window on top of the centrally located meter cell (the Cyclops window).
+The shutter speed dial is lifted and rotated to set the film speed.
 The aperture in the interchangeable automatic lens closes when the shutter release is depressed and reopens when the camera is wound on for the next exposure.
 Due to the limited meter range, not every camera setting combination is possible to accommodate on the Contarex I exposure meter.